zakaluka/blog/aoc/d5-md5.md

 Initially, and I'm not sure why I thought this, I was under the assumption that Intel CPUs use the big-endian format.
 However, they actually use little-endian, which makes that consideration irrelevant.

-It took me an _embarassing_ amount of time to hunt down a bug where I forgot that the F# left-shift operator `<<<` is NOT a left-rotate operator.
+It took me an _embarrassing_ amount of time to hunt down a bug where I forgot that the F# left-shift operator `<<<` is NOT a left-rotate operator.
 Once I narrowed down on the bug, it was easy enough to implement a function to perform the rotations.
 However, this was a good lesson in never assuming anything when reading code - my eyes were just glazing over the `<<<` operator, even though the problem was staring me in the face.

 Finally, I chose to store the values as 4 `uint32` integers.
 This is similar to what the RFC authors, Wikipedia authors, and other implementations did on Rosetta Code.
 While F# does have the `uint64` type, it would have required translating all the 32-bit-based pseudo-code / code (introducing an element of risk) and I'm not sure what benefits, if any, it would have provided.

-### Mapping from Wikipedia to F\#
+## Mapping from Wikipedia to F\#

-I started my analysis and design phase by taking the pseudocode from Wikipedia and mapping it to how I wanted to break up my implementation.
+I started my analysis and design phase by taking the pseudo-code from Wikipedia and mapping it to how I wanted to break up my implementation.
 I tried to use the same names for variables and, for consistency's sake, I ended up using the Wikipedia naming scheme.

 Oddly enough, Wikipedia uses different variable names compared to the RFC pseudo-code and I did not find a good reason for why the original writers did this.